JordanMarr/ReactiveElmish.Avalonia/README.md

 * More standard looking view model pattern while still maintaining the power of Elmish.
 For example, you can now create an instance of an Elmish view model and actually inspect its properties from the outside -- and even read / write to the properties in OOP fashion.
 (The fact that a view model is using Elmish internally should not matter because it's an implementation detail.)
 This is a perfect example of the benefits of OOP + FP side-by-side.
 * ReactiveElmish.Avalonia now takes a dependency on the Avalonia.ReactiveUI library.
 (The new `ReactiveElmishViewModel` class inherits from `ReactiveObject`.)
 Since this is the default view model library for Avalonia, this makes it easier to take advantage of existing patterns when needed.
 * ReactiveElmish.Avalonia integrates with `DynamicData` which provides a very simple way to  lists between the Elmish model and the view / view model.
-* Built-in dependency injection using "Microsoft.Extensions.DependencyInjection".
+* Built-in dependency injection using `Microsoft.Extensions.DependencyInjection`.

 # Elmish Stores